KevinAst/feature-u/docs/article/article.md

 Anyone who knows me will tell you that I have an appreciation for a good before/after analysis.
-Whether it is a home remodel or a software refactor, it helps to chronicle where you have been, so as to quantify concreate achevements _(giving you a sense of accomplishment)_.
+Whether it is a home remodel or a software refactor, it helps to chronicle where you have been, so as to quantify concrete achievements _(giving you a sense of accomplishment)_.

 <p align="center"><img src="img/beforeAfter.jpg" alt="Before/After" width="40%"></p>